GvsE/firefox_aluminum/README.md

 highlighted button
 0.53 (23.08.19)
 7. hamburger and developer icons fixed
-8. items in drop down menus on back/forwd buttons of the navbar
+8. items on drop down menus on back/forwd buttons of the navbar